ESR-NZ/Training/Advanced_Genomics_Workshop/Week_02/README.md

 To access a wide range of frequently asked questions and detailed documentation, we recommend visiting the GNU help pages [http://www.gnu.org/software/sed/](http://www.gnu.org/software/sed/).
 In particular, the list of one-liners [http://sed.sourceforge.net/sed1line.txt](http://sed.sourceforge.net/sed1line.txt) provides numerous practical applications.
 While the manual for `sed` may not be very useful due to the extensive and diverse nature of `sed`, these links and online resources are the most valuable sources for resolving any `sed`-related questions.

   ## Why have I learnt this?

-You have learned this information to comprehensively understand command-line basics and how to perform everyday tasks using the command line interface.
-The tutorial guides essential Linux/Unix commands and their effective utilisation.
-By acquiring these skills, you can effectively use the command line interface for file manipulation, navigation, and text editing tasks.
-In addition, this knowledge is valuable for working with command line tools, scripting, and bioinformatics analyses.
+Learning regular expressions and how to use them in Linux can be beneficial for several reasons.
+Firstly, regular expressions provide a powerful and flexible way to search, extract, and manipulate text patterns, allowing you to efficiently perform complex operations on textual data.
+This skill can be valuable for data validation, parsing, search and replace operations, and text manipulation.
+Additionally, regular expressions are widely supported in various programming languages and Linux tools, making them applicable in multiple contexts and enhancing your overall proficiency as a programmer or Linux user.
+This knowledge is valuable for working with command line tools, scripting, and bioinformatics analyses.

 Remember that regular expressions offer a wide range of possibilities, allowing for complex pattern matching and manipulation.
 By mastering them, you'll gain a powerful toolset for working with text in various contexts, including scripting, programming, and data processing.
 So dive in, experiment, and unlock the full potential of regular expressions!

 ## Whakamihi!
 You did it!

-That's it for this tutorial on a crash course on the command line!
-You've comprehensively understood command-line basics and learned various tasks using command-line tools.
-In addition, by practising exercises and familiarising yourself with Linux/Unix commands, you've honed your skills in navigating directories, managing files, counting lines/words/characters, and more.
-You've also discovered advanced tips like tab auto-completion, accessing command manuals, and using wildcards for file manipulation.
-These techniques boost productivity and efficiency.
+That's it for this tutorial on conquering the command line!
+This tutorial has introduced the basics of regular expressions and their usage in Linux.
+We explored common patterns, modifiers, and anchors, allowing precise text pattern matching.
+By understanding regular expressions, you gain the ability to perform advanced text manipulation tasks efficiently, whether it's searching for specific patterns, extracting information, or replacing text.
+Regular expressions are widely supported in programming languages and Linux tools, making them a valuable skill for developers and Linux users alike.
+With this foundation, you can confidently delve deeper into regular expressions and leverage their power in your programming and text-processing endeavours.

 Remember, mastery of the command line takes practice.
 If you have any further questions, feel free to ask.